Essential Information About the Fat Transfer

-The patient’s own body is where the fat for the fat transfer is obtained from; this technique is also known as fat grafting.
+The patient’s own body is where the autologous fat for the fat transfer is obtained from; this technique is also known as fat grafting.
+The selected area for fat harvest will be referred to as the donor site.
 The body fat is harvested during a small liposuction procedure that removes excess fat with a small cannula, after which the fat is treated before it is reintroduced in the body.

 There are various locations that can be used to harvest fat.
 Common locations include the abdomen, thighs, and the hips.
 However, other areas where there is a good accumulation of fat could be good harvesting locations too.

 Once the procedure is executed, the patient will have to implement proper liposuction aftercare.
 Whether you had liposuction of the outer thighs or the abdomen, the area should always be kept clean to prevent complications.
 Patients should also avoid strenuous activity in order to prevent complications and stick to some light walking during liposculpture recovery.

 We urge patients to ask a lot of questions during their initial consultation, especially where it pertains to liposuction recovery.
 Of course, any additional questions that arise during your recovery can be asked during your follow-up or simply by calling your chosen cosmetic clinic.

 Do I Have to Have Both Procedures at Once?

 Before you can have an injectable fat transfer, fat must be harvested from the body first through a minor surgical procedure.
 However, patients do not need to have these procedures at the same time, since fat can be stored to be used at a later date.

 The Dr Lanzer Clinic is one of the few cosmetic surgery clinics that has its own fat bank.
 A fat bank is a location where harvested fat is stored under the right conditions.
 So, when a patient requires a fat transfer some months or years down the line, they can obtain the fat from the fat bank when they require it.